The goal of research in the Miller Lab is to understand how animals maintain homeostasis and survive in changing conditions.

 We have used worms to begin to understand the molecular basis for the beneficial effects of H2S.
 We found that worms grown in low levels of H2S live 70% longer than untreated controls.
 We are now investigating how adaptation to H2S is integrated with cellular homeostasis pathways to improve survival in changing conditions.

 Ongoing hydrogen sulfide projects:

-1. What genes and pathways mediate the short and long-term physiological response to H2S?
+1. What are the genes and pathways that mediate the short and long-term physiological response to H2S?